swlaschin/fsharpforfunandprofit.com/content/posts/designing-weaving-software/index.md

 * A way of labeling a group of threads.
 E.g "`A=[ 1 2 ]; B=[3 4]`"
 * A repeat of any of the above.
 E.g "`1x2 [3 4]x3 [A B]x4`"

+Of course, I'm not the only person who has thought of doing generative weaving by combining smaller components.
+For example, Laura Devendorf did an [interesting presentation](https://www.youtube.com/watch?v=kKQs0bVuN-8) on AdaCAD, [AdaCAD](https://adacad.org/) is a visual flowchart-style approach to designing weaves.
+Even though I am both a programmer and a weaver, I found it a bit overwhelming to use in practice, and didn't align with my vision.

 ## A domain-driven weaving model